yihui/knitr/docs/options/index.md

   changing it will not invalidate the cache
 - `strip.white`: (`TRUE`; logical) whether to remove the white lines in the beginning or end of a source chunk in the output
+- `class.output`: (NULL; character) useful for HTML output, appends classes that can be used in conjunction with css, so you can apply custom formatting.

 ### Code Decoration